KarsvdBerg/ImagingProject/Assignment/Assignment2-Final.md

 |5	|0.12292111209668219	|0.9609|	0.10251085377815697	|0.9705370370370371|
 |Standard deviation|	0.002465|	0.00160156	|0.00482022	|0.00121056|

-Now the distribution of neurons in 3 layers is changes and the total number of neurons is kept at 192
+Now the distribution of neurons in 3 layers is changed and the total number of neurons is kept at 192.
+The results of this can be seen in table 4.

+Table 4

 |Number of neurons layer 1|	Number of neurons layer 2|	Number of neurons layer 3	|Loss test	|Accuracy test	|Loss train	|Accuracy train|
 | --- | --- | --- | --- | --- | --- | --- |